More Faction Limited Problem Solving

 Potentially 5 of these.
 Nasty.

-This led to The Borg, also capable of jumping around time and space like assimilating Daleks.
-The Tactical Cube (acting more like a scout) vs two Federation ships?
+This led to The Borg, also capable of jumping around time and space like race assimilating Daleks.
+A first contact scenario with the Tactical Cube 138 (acting more like a scout) vs two Federation ships?

-I then added the Tholians, who did appear in TOS, Enterprise and it’s Mirror episode (with a Constitution class), so not a stretch at all.
+I then added the Tholians, who appear in TOS, Enterprise and it’s Mirror episode (with a Constitution class) and are mentioned in other periods, are not a stretch at all.
 They are weak, but six of them vs a lone Enterprise, maybe coming to the aide of a stricken generic?

-Then this.
-What if the Enterprise had to track down an unknown threat near Romulan space and came across two Drone ships creating havoc?
-These are slow, but agile and tough (maybe too tough for the Enterprise era).
-This has a slight third movie vibe, with a small and agile semi-swarm vs big and an easy target and why not?
+What if the Kelvin Enterprise had to track down an unknown threat near Romulan space and came across one, then two Drone ships creating havoc?
+These are slow but agile and tough (maybe too tough for the Enterprise era).
+This has a slight third movie vibe, with a small and agile semi-swarm vs a single big target and flips the usual Feds vs the Behemoth role.
 The Romulans could have tried this trick against any period Feds.
+The models are some of the best STAW has and in their home time line, they are a power house.

-Finally, but this is a “thought bubble”.
-The Krenim from Voyager are strong, especially in numbers and bend time by inclination.
-What if a Kelvin Enterprise was drawn into their failed experiment or, they by choice or error, sent a small fleet to the Kelvin timeline?
+Finally, this “thought bubble”.
+The Krenim from Voyager, who are strong, especially in numbers and bend time and space by inclination, sometimes badly.
+What if a Kelvin Enterprise was drawn into their failed experiment or, they by choice or error send a small fleet to the Kelvin timeline?

 These can also pose a threat to a hastily allied Federation/Klingon alliance if needed.

-Suddenly the Kelvin set has some legs and some adversaries that are often a tough fight for other factions, up against a faster and stronger fleet.
+Suddenly the Kelvin set has some legs and some adversaries that are often a tough fight for other factions, maybe the strong Kelvin fleet can pull something out?

-*In can make another Vulcan named Constitution class, the two “red” early Vulcan ships add to my rebel fleet, a Vulcan civil war spin-off I have been pondering based on the events of the last series of Enterprise and the Nebula will flesh out that class, not sure of the name, but USS Kuvak, Soval, T’Pol or another Vulcan sounding one makes sense.
+*Wizkids had a sale ok!
+In can make another named Constitution class, the two “red” early Vulcan ships add to my rebel fleet, a Vulcan civil war spin-off I have been pondering based on the events of the last series of Enterprise and the Nebula will flesh out that class, not sure of the name, but USS Kuvak, Soval, T’Pol or another Vulcan sounding one makes sense.
+The TatV pack has the useless gold ships, so thickly painted I don’t think I can re-do them, what a waste, but over 100 cards, some of the Elite Talents alone can and should be spread far and wide, the Kelvin set in particular!